twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 It might be a dataset problem or the node where the container is located is busy:
 1. If your dataset consists of many small files and occupies a lot of space, we recommend that you gather small files into large files to reduce I/O pressure.
-2. Make a duplicate of the container, and then use the duplicate to create a new container.
+2. Make a image of the container, and then use the image to create a new container.
 If we have sufficient capacity, the container can be created on a less busy node.

 </details>